Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 > [!warning]
 >
-> This configuration will be lost after a restart of your Instance (non-persistent configuration).
+> This configuration will be lost after a restart of your instance (non-persistent configuration).
 >

 Connect to your server via SSH and enter the following commands.
 Replace `NETWORK_INTERFACE`, `IP_ADDRESS/PREFIX` and `GATEWAY_IP` with your own values.